ryans2014/MtLib/README.md

 ## Usage
 There are two groups of features provided by this library:
-* Run a function from by the thead pool
+* Run a function with the thead pool
 ```C++
 #include <iostream>
 #include <chrono>